icing/mod_md/README.md

 into your Apache server log where `mod_md` logs its version at startup.
 There are three major release lines nowadays which are all upwards compatible:

  * `v2.3.x` releases are ***beta***, the new feature is support for multiple certificates and ECDSA keys.
  * `v2.2.x` releases are ***stable***.
 They can be used in production and new versions will be backward compatible with existing configurations.
-These are planned to ship in the next Apache httpd 2.4 release.
    The large feature added in v2.2.0 is OCSP stapling.
+This release line shipped in Apache httpd 2.4.46.
+   Apache releases will always get the latest, stable version from here.
  * `v2.1.x` releases have been ***beta***, leading up to v2.2.0
  * `v2.0.x` releases should be upgraded to `v2.2.x` whenever convenient.
 No new releases in this line will happen.
-This release line shipped in Apache httpd 2.4.41.
-Apache releases will always get the latest, stable version from here.

 ## Index